 The picture here shows how the motion works operates.
 The drive from the great wheel turns the centre wheel, coloured yellow.
 The rate at which this turns is of course governed by how quickly the escapement, through the "going train", allows it to turn, which is arranged to be once an hour.
 The arbor of the centre wheel is extended through the bottom plate and the dial and turns the cannon pinion, which carries the minute hand on a pipe extending from the pinion.

 The pipe that carries the minute hand is what gives the cannon pinion its name.
-In watchwork a pinion is a small gear, such as the one at the base of the cannon pinion.
-Etymologically the word cannon means a 'large tube', derived from the Latin canna for reed, which also gives us the word 'cane' for tall grasses with hollow stems, especially bamboo or sugar cane.
-So the cannon pinion is simply a pinion with a large tube attached to it.
+In horology a pinion is a small gear, such as the one at the base of the cannon pinion.
+Etymologically the word cannon means a 'large tube', derived from the Latin canna for reed, which also gives us the word cane for tall grasses with hollow stems, especially bamboo or sugar cane.
+So the cannon pinion is simply a pinion with a long tube.

 To drive the hour hand, the cannon pinion turns the minute wheel, which carries a smaller pinion that drives the hour wheel.
 Why this is called the minute wheel escapes me, because it neither carries the minute hand nor turns once a minute.
 But it has to be called something, and minute wheel it is.